niles-bot/niles/docs/self-hosting/selfhost.md

 ## Self-host Guide

 This page is under construction and incomplete.
 Discord provides fairly self explanatory details on creating an app with a bot account (https://discord.com/developers/applications/).
 You need to create an app with a bot account.
-In particular the `bot_token` found on the "Bot" page.
+In particular the TOKEN found on the Bot page.

 Please visit the [Discord support server](https://discord.gg/jNyntBn) for further help.